Jerusalem Day in Israel in 2023

 Following the creation of the state of Israel in 1948, it had been agreed that Jerusalem would be an international city for ten years, after which time the residents could vote for what country they wanted to join.
 However, Israel was attacked by Jordan in May 1948 resulting in parts of Jerusalem being under Israeli control and parts under Jordanian rule.

-In May 1968, The 28th of Iyar was proclaimed as a holiday to mark the unification of Jerusalem.
+Recognizing this historic event’s significance in May 1968, the Chief Rabbinate of Israel established the 28th of Iyar as a holiday to mark the unification of Jerusalem.

 In 1998, the Israeli government passed the Jerusalem Day Law, making this day a national holiday.